JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Use outside hook for the modal #DONE
 - New model for messages #DONE
 - Messages sidebar icon updated #DONE
+- Endpoint for sending messages #DONE
 - Search bar that can search people or messages
 - Previous search results for logged in users
 - Clear all button to delete all search results
 - Most recently messaged users should appear on the main page